DevonDeRaad/RADstackshelpR/README.md

 #3 is the optimal m value, and will be used next to optimize M
 ```

-### Iterate over potential values for the 'M' parameter in the 'ustacks' module
+### Iterate over potential values for the ‘M’ parameter in the ‘ustacks’ module

-Now that we know the optimal value for 'm' is 3, we will repeat the process of iterating over parameter values in STACKS, this time varying the 'M' parameter from 1-8 within the 'ustacks' module.
-In this example, we again use 15 threads to speed up each step.
-Execute the following code in a terminal window:
+Now that we know the optimal value for ‘m’ is 3, we will repeat the
+process of iterating over parameter values in STACKS, this time varying
+the ‘M’ parameter from 1-8 within the ‘ustacks’ module.
+In this example,
+we again use 15 threads to speed up each step.
+Execute the following
+code in a terminal window:

 ``` bash
 # -M — Maximum distance (in nucleotides) allowed between stacks (default 2).